 Cats like beds, and not just ours.
 If a cat falls asleep in a flowerbed it may well come home smelling of roses or lavender or some other gorgeous smelling flowers from your garden.

-Should you bath a cat to make it smell good?
+Should you bathe a cat to make it smell good?

 Cats like their own smell.
-To them it’s a good smell.
-To other cats, the smell of cat is so good.
-You should not bath a cat just to rid it of it’s natural odor because you don’t like it.
+To them, it’s a good smell.
+To other cats, the smell of cats is so good.
+You should not bathe a cat just to rid it of its natural odor because you don’t like it.
 Instead, you should embrace it.
 This is part and parcel of cat ownership.

-If you bath a cat to make it smell nice, it will probably spend the next 24 hours washing itself to restore its preferred natural odor.
+If you bathe a cat to make it smell nice, it will probably spend the next 24 hours washing itself to restore its preferred natural odor.